 AMR Meters (Automatic Meter Reading)

-These meters are the first type of actual smart.
+These meters are the first type of actual smart meters.
 They only transmit one way, typically to some kind of utility truck that is driving by.
 The reason that these AMR meters are different than the ERT analog meters, is that they are constantly pulsing with radiation so that no matter when the truck drives by, the signal can be picked up and read.

 In this way, it isn’t much better than modern smart meters that transmit all the way back to the utility companies server, because they are still constantly emitting EMF radiation.
 You certainly wouldn’t want to this meter on your house, and especially not anywhere near a bedroom or where you sleep or spend a lot of time.